Walk 2 Brimmon Wood & Kerry

 If you are starting at the pub, The Railway, it is here on the right in Old Kerry Road.
 If you have arrived by train, pick up the walk at Brimmon Lane (see below).

 At Agriculture House cross the road and take the small lane, Brimmon Lane, that takes you over the railway line near Newtown station.
 Turn left and continue up this lane to the road, Heol Treowen.
-Cross the road to the lane opposite and continue a little way until you reach a cattle grid on your right with a fingerpost.
-Go over the cattle grid then follow the track over two more cattle grids up to the house and farm buildings ahead.
+Cross the road to the lane opposite and continue a little way until you reach a cattle grid on your right.
+Go over the cattle grid then follow the track over two more cattle grids and under the by-pass up to the house and farm buildings ahead.
 Continue up between the barns and go through the field gate on the right onto the green lane.
 Walk up the track with the wood on your left, hedge on the right, through another field gate, until you come to a shoulder of the hill, with two adjacent oak trees on your right and a way-marker showing a path joining from the left.

 Go through the gate on your left, then immediately turn sharp right and through the right hand one of the two field gates.
 Follow the track, between two fences, and down through the next right hand field gate and then head straight down the dip in the field ahead of you in the direction of the white house on the hill facing you.